 - Provides a premium-quality wheel

 - Offers a great level of customization

 - The wheel upgrades are very expensive

 Compatibility: PS4/PC | Connectivity: USB | Weight: 8.38kg | Force Feedback: Yes | Rumble: Yes | Maximum rotation angle: 1080 degrees | Pedals: No

 Fanatec CSL Elite Racing Wheel, as the name suggests, is a premium-quality racing wheel and is only used by professional gamers in simulation titles.
 The package includes only the base and the racing wheel, which is why it will cost you much more than the other wheels as the accessories such as pedals and gear-stick will add-up to the actual price.
 This racing wheel is designed for PS4 and the looks of the wheel are quite impressive and it is probably one of the most beautiful-looking wheels.

 There are four buttons on the right side and there is a small stick on the left side along with four buttons.
 There are three more additional buttons on the right side and thanks to all these buttons, this wheel feels like a complete package for most of the games.
 Also, the grip of the wheel feels very premium and offers two types of material surfaces.
 The base of the wheel offers a lot of customization and a lot of additional accessories can be coupled with this setup, providing a supreme experience.

-We believe that if you are entering the professional gaming and want to get a great racing wheel no matter the cost, then this wheel will fulfil the needs very well as long as you couple it with high-quality pedals and gear-stick.
+We believe that if you are entering professional gaming and want to get a great racing wheel no matter the cost, then this wheel will fulfill the needs very well as long as you couple it with high-quality pedals and a gear-stick.